Shadowsith/jquery-announce/README.md

 Available options:

 - `className`: The class name to assign to the announcement.
-- 'pos': If set to 'bottom' the default announcements will be shown at the bottom of the page.
+- `pos`: If set to 'bottom' the default announcements will be shown at the bottom of the page.
 Does not work on custom announcements yet!
 - `duration`: The length of time in milliseconds to show the announcement.
 - `hideOnClick`: If true, the announcement will be hidden when the user clicks on it.
 - `html`: If true, HTML will not be escaped when setting the message.